vjbollavarapu/modulyn-community/apps/frontend/docs/VERCEL_DEPLOYMENT.md

-# Vercel Deployment Guide for TidyGen Frontend
+# Vercel Deployment Guide for Modulyn Frontend

-This guide will help you deploy your TidyGen frontend application to Vercel.
+This guide will help you deploy your Modulyn frontend application to Vercel.

 ## Prerequisites